CLU-MSCP/bedics/01-Theory/dsurch1.md

 <img src="https://raw.githubusercontent.com/CLU-MSCP/bedics/master/public/dk.jpg" alt="dk" align="left" style="width: 20%; height: 20%; margin:8px">

 Another book of interest was written by the Nobel Prize winning psychologist Daniel Kahneman that chronicles his work with Amos Tversky.
-In this book Kahneman discusses the importance of our natural thinking styles as they influence how we interpret and collect data.
+In this book, Kahneman discusses the importance of our natural thinking styles as they influence how we interpret and collect data.

 *****